Wednesday, 7 March 2012

 225g caster sugar

-1 tsp vanilla
+1 tsp vanilla85g almond meal

 90g pistachio meal

-4 eggs, at room temperature
+4 eggs, at room temperature80g cake flour

 1/2 tsp baking powder